Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * If you can't find answer to your question in FAQs, ask help from our support team at support@snapmaker.com and our technical staff will troubleshoot for you.
 * Brim, raft, and skirt are detachable structures for enhancing object adherence to the Heated Bed.

-Don't create names for steps, processes or procedures.
-Check the [Snapmaker Glossary](https://shimo.im/sheets/9YTQWxT6yVkxYHGp) first.
+Don't create names for steps, processes or procedures without cheking the [Snapmaker Glossary](https://shimo.im/sheets/9YTQWxT6yVkxYHGp) first.

 In terms of grammar, avoid using **be + Verb (ing)** to describe future event.
 Use **be + Verb (ing)** to indicate progressive tense, while use the less confusing **will + Verb** to express future.
 For example, don't say:

->Follow our social media accounts and we are announcing the schedule of the online Makerathon very soon.
+>Follow our social media and we are announcing the schedule of the online Makerathon very soon.

 Instead, say:

->Follow our social media accounts and we will announce the schedule of the online Makerathon very soon.
+>Follow our social media and we will announce the schedule of the online Makerathon very soon.

 ### Be Thoughtful